 This hysterical over-reaction to, and misunderstanding of, fever actually causes harm!
 Basically, everything you thought you knew about fever is wrong!
 The body has a way to protect itself from excessively high temperatures.
 Most parents don’t know this and believe that temperatures will just keep climbing and climbing, going up and up and up until we’re finally faced with coma or death; but, in fact, a normal child’s temperature will not rise out of control.
 It is exceedingly rare for a child’s temperature to exceed 107°F during a routine infection.

 Most of you think the fever is part of the illness; and therefore, if the fever is gone, the illness is gone!
 Seems logical, but, in reality, the fever is part of YOU–your defense system.
-Here’s what happens: A virus, or gang of thugs (bacterial low-lifes), enter your body and, in response, your immune system releases its gang–cytokines–which signal the hypothalamus to turn up your body heat!
+Here’s what happens: A virus, or gang of thugs (bacterial low-lifes), enter your body and, in response, your immune system releases its gang of killer cells which signal the hypothalamus to turn up your body heat!
 For what?
 Why?
-Why is this happening?
-Not only because the heat ramps up the production of antibodies, but also for the most obvious reason in the world: germs cannot survive in intense heat anymore than you can survive in the desert!
+Not only because the heat ramps up the production of antibodies, but also for the most obvious reason in the world: germs cannot survive in intense heat anymore than you can!

-But then, here you come to the rescue with your Children’s Tylenol and Baby Aspirin!
+But then, here you come to the rescue with your Tylenol and Aspirin!
 But, who are you rescuing?

 Now, I know that regardless of how much sense I may be making, it’s all going to go right out the other ear as soon as your child gets a sniffle!
 That’s why the topic for today is…

 Safe and Non-toxic Homeopathic Remedies for Fast Relief of Fevers!

 For instructions on how to dose in acute cases, see my article “Dosing in Acute Cases”, which is right here, click below: